jabedude/procmaps/README.md

 A library for retrieving information about memory mappings for Unix processes.

-To install, add this line to your Cargo.toml:
+To use, add this line to your Cargo.toml:

 ```toml
 [dependencies]